H2 Biology Specimen Paper Download & Prep Guide (9477, 2026)

 2 hours

-Short-answer, data-response, and essay section
+Short-answer, data-response, and comprehension

 AO A + AO B + AO C (analysis & synthesis)